 3) Hiring managers prefer formats that are easier to read.

 Hiring managers will skim your resume in less than 10 seconds.
 It’s nearly impossible for human eyes to figure out the flow of the sections of the resume and the content in such a short span of time when the resume has fancy formatting.

 Odds are that more than 70% of you are reading this article on your mobile right now.
 Mobile Broadband India Traffic Index, (Mbit) 2021 – found that India ranked second in the world in terms of broadband usage on mobile phones and the data traffic in the country has increased around 60 times over the last five years, which is also the highest globally.
 Many hiring managers would open the resumes on their mobile phones.
 All the tables, images and columns might seem like clutter and the resume will look incomplete and confusing on the tiny screen.
 The managers will have to keep fiddling around with the screen to make your resume visible and it’s not at all a good experience.

 4) Tailoring your resume is harder

-When you need to edit your resume according to the job requirement, the preformatted deign will have to be deleted completely.
+When you need to edit your resume according to the job requirement, the preformatted design will have to be deleted completely.
 It will be difficult to cut certain areas out especially tables and columns which will be a headache to edit.
 This wastes a tremendous amount of time and energy.
-Just for editing 1 line in the objective part or adding a few skills for example, would require you to write your resume form scratch all over again.
+Just for editing 1 line in the objective part or adding a few skills, for example, would require you to write your resume from scratch all over again.